yusufshakeel/dyCountryJS/README.md

 ## ```all()``` returns all the countries detail

-Pass ISO-Alpha-2 or ISO-Alpha-3 country code to the method and it will return all the countries detail.
+It will return all the countries detail.

 ```JavaScript
 obj.all();